scala/scala-lang/blog/_posts/2026-03-XX-scoverage.md

 ## Addressing Breakages: Erased Values and the Purity Constraint

 We have also taken the first steps to address discovered issues.
-A pattern that emerged is that failing tests were clustered around one common root cause.
+A pattern that emerged is that failing tests were clustered around a few common root causes.

 One of the root causes behind a significant cluster of failures was the interaction between coverage instrumentation and Scala 3's capability system.
 Capabilities in Scala 3 are represented as erased values - values that exist at compile time but are eliminated at runtime.
 Because they are erased, they must be pure: they cannot have side effects, and the compiler enforces this constraint, failing compilation if that is not the case.